cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 ```

-We can follow up other basics like [Color](https://p5js.org/learn/color.html) later

 ## Advanced Processing

 Looking for some more advanced stuff like amazing generative physics?
-Daniel Schiffman (creator of Processing) has an amazing book that walks you through really advanced stuff to make work that feels alive.
+Daniel Schiffman (creator of Processing) has an amazing book that walks you through really advanced stuff to make work that actually feels alive and is a great creative introduction to programming.
 [The Nature of Code](https://natureofcode.com/book) is made for the Processing stand alone Application/Programme but he has 'ported' ie translated all of the code for p5.js so it works in OpenProcessing. [p5js Version of Nature Of Code Examples](https://github.com/nature-of-code/noc-examples-p5.js)

 I made a simple example drawing tool for [Cerys](https://www.openprocessing.org/sketch/835864).
 Run it and draw with the mouse or touch screen or imagine drawing on top of the screen with tracing paper, how will your drawing be affected by the randomness?

-# 3

-## Publishing
+# Publishing

 ![Skill Covered](https://img.shields.io/badge/skill-html-green.svg?longCache=true&style=plastic)
 ![Skill Covered](https://img.shields.io/badge/skill-JavaScript-blue.svg?longCache=true&style=plastic)

-At some point we'll need to show our processing sketches to the world through exhibitions in the real world if you can remember those or through capitalist (this is a fact, but my drawing attention to it is clearly ideological.
-Swap out for "benevolent invisible hand of distributing scarcity" if you prefer and dont forget capitalism is responsible for making the internet possible) social media platforms.
-It's super easy to just point people to your open processing sketch and if you share the address they'll be able to play with it and see the code etc.
+The following section is not essential for this year, but many of you may well find it useful if you really get into processing and have to present it professionally.
+At some point we'll need to show our sketches through exhibitions in the real world if you can remember those or on the internet.
+It's super easy to just point people to your OpenProcessing sketches and if you share the address they'll be able to play with it and see the code etc even on their phones.

-But at some point you'll need to display your sketches in the 'real' world we've all heard about on servers of your own or as part of other webpages out on the wild world web.
+But at some point you'll need to display your sketches in the 'real' world we've all heard about, on servers of your own or as part of other webpages out on the wild world web.

-Look at [Getting Started](https://p5js.org/get-started/) you'll see how easy it is to embed your code in an `.html` file and display it locally - on your own computer - or on a publically accessible server you have control of and know it's address.
+Look at [Getting Started](https://p5js.org/get-started/) you'll see how easy it is to embed your code in an `.html` file and display it locally - on your own computer - or on a publicly accessible server you have control of and know it's address.

 ## DIY

 Obviously we'd like you to be able to be as independent as possible to make a difference out in the digital world.

-Try pressing `ctrl` & `U` in a webpage and you will be able to view the `.html` source files for this tutorials
+Try pressing `ctrl` & `U` in any webpage and you will be able to view the `.html` source files for whatever page your looking at.

-`html` is another markup language for parsing the web
+`html` is another markup language like we used in Processing and OpenSCAD but here it's for parsing and displaying the web.
+Most webpages now use your web browser like an operating system and do impressive stuff like machine learning or 3D graphics.

+But like with our handcrafted bitmaps we can also make super basic webpages.
+Open a `.txt` file and paste the following into it but save it so the file ending is `.html` instead of `.txt` `helloworld.html`.
+Then open the file with your web browser.

 ```
 <!DOCTYPE html>